 The steps involved are:

 These steps should be performed in the order shown above.
-While the Data Compression step is optional, we strongly caution you against skipping any of the others.
-We realize some of them represent significant costs in terms of computational resources and runtime, but the investment will pay off with significant increases in the quality of your results.
+Please note that although Indel Realignment and Base Recalibration represent significant costs in terms of computational resources and runtime, we assure you that the investment will pay off with significant increases in the quality of your results.

 Geraldine Van der Auwera, PhD